 Our plan offers some extra benefits that are not covered by Original Medicare and not included in your benefits package as a plan member.
 These extra benefits are called "optional supplemental benefits."
 If you want these optional supplemental benefits, you must sign up for them, and you may have to pay an additional premium for them.
 The optional supplemental benefits described in this section are subject to the same appeals process as any other benefits.
+2019 Evidence of Coverage for Anthem MediBlue Access (PPO) Chapter 4.
+Medical Benefits Chart (what is covered and what you pay)

 You may elect to enroll in an optional supplemental benefit package during the Annual Enrollment Period from October 15 through December 7.
-To enroll, call Customer Service and ask for a Short Enrollment Form.
+To enroll, call Customer Service, and ask for a Short Enrollment Form.
 Return the completed form to the address given on the form.
 You have the option of enrolling in these benefits up to 90 days after your effective date.
 Once you've enrolled, your optional supplemental benefits would become effective on the first of the following month.